LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 <h4>foreword</h4>

 This tutorial is not about coding: that's it!
-The code, idea and implementation presented below are, by choice, futile, piffling and trifling ( the module resulting following this tutorial is available, archived <a href="https://github.com/LorenzoTa/Range-Validator">on its own repository</a>).
+The code, idea and implementation presented below are, by choice, futile, piffling and trifling ( the module we write following this tutorial is available, archived <a href="https://github.com/LorenzoTa/Range-Validator">in its own repository</a>).

-This tutorial, by other hands, tries to show to the beginner one possible path in module creation.
-As always in perl there are many ways to get the job done and mine is far to be the optimal one, but as
+This tutorial, on the other hand, tries to show the beginner one possible path in module creation.
+As always in perl there are many ways to get the job done and mine is far from the most optimal one, but as
-I have encountered many difficulties to choice my own path, perhaps sharing my way can help someone else.
+I have encountered many difficulties in choosing my own path, perhaps sharing my way can help someone else.

-There are other similar but different source of knowledge about module creation, notably <a href="https://www.perlmonks.org/index.pl?node_id=431702">José's Guide for creating Perl modules</a>: read this for some point i do not explore (well, read it anyway: it's worth to)
+There are other similar but different sources of knowledge about module creation, notably <a href="https://www.perlmonks.org/index.pl?node_id=431702">José's Guide for creating Perl modules</a>: read this for some points I do not explore (well, read it anyway; it's worth it)

 <a id="thebagoftools"></a>
 <h4>the bag of tools</h4>

-As for every duty, check your equipment before starting.
+As for every job, check your equipment before starting.
 You probably already have perl, a shell (or something less fortunate if you are on windows, like me ;) and a favourite text editor or IDE.

 But here in this tutorial we'll use  <code>git</code> in the command line and <a href="https://github.com">github</a> to store our work in a central point (very handy feature).
 So get a <code>github</code> account and a <code>git</code> client.

-This tutorial will focus on the importance (I'd say preminence or even predominance) of testing while developing a perl module.
+This tutorial will focus on the importance (I'd say preeminence or even predominance) of testing while developing a perl module.
 I wrote lonely scripts for years then I realized that even if my script seemed robust, I have no way to test them in a simple and reliable way.

-So we will use the core module <a href="http://perldoc.perl.org/Test/More.html">Test::More</a> and the CPAN one <a href="https://metacpan.org/pod/Test::Exception">Test::Exception</a> in our module so get it installed using your <code>cpan</code> or <code>cpanm</code> client.
+So we will use the core module <a href="http://perldoc.perl.org/Test/More.html">Test::More</a> and the CPAN <a href="https://metacpan.org/pod/Test::Exception">Test::Exception</a> in our module so get it installed using your <code>cpan</code> or <code>cpanm</code> client.
 Take a look to <a href="http://perldoc.perl.org/Test/Simple.html">Test::Simple</a> if you are not used to test.

-We also use the core module <a href="http://perldoc.perl.org/Carp.html">Carp</a> to report errors from user point of view.
+We also use the core module <a href="http://perldoc.perl.org/Carp.html">Carp</a> to report errors from the user's point of view.

 We use <a href="https://metacpan.org/pod/Module::Starter">Module::Starter</a> to have the skeleton of our module done for us, but, as always there are valid alternatives.
 Install it.

-We'll document our module using POD (Plain Old Documentation) see <a href="https://perldoc.perl.org/perlpod.html">perlpod</a> for reference.
+We'll document our module using POD (Plain Old Documentation) see <a href="https://perldoc.perl.org/perlpod.html">perlpod</a> for a reference.